Learn how to soften hardened brown sugar, whether you need it quickly or just want to salvage some brown sugar for later

-So while you may get that brown sugar brick broken down, you’ve not actually fixed the underlying issue.
+So while you may get those brown sugar clumps broken down, you’ve not actually fixed the underlying issue.
 And baking with dried-out brown sugar isn’t going to give you great results.
 Any of the other above methods I listed will work correctly to give your brown sugar new life!

 How to Keep Brown Sugar Soft

 I am a big believer in keeping a terra cotta disk in my brown sugar container.
 The other methods I described will soften hardened brown sugar, but the terra cotta method will also keep your brown sugar soft for a long time.
-Keep your brown sugar in an airtight container that’s not too big so you there’s as little excess air space as possible.
+Keep your brown sugar in an airtight container that’s not too big so there’s as little excess air space as possible.
 Add one of these disks, and you’ll easily be able to keep that sugar nice and soft.

 If you want to try a terra cotta disk, you’ll find many options available.
 I use an airtight OXO container that allows their terra cotta disk to attach to the lid.
 I have used it to soften rock hard brown sugar, and I also dampen the disk occasionally to keep the brown sugar soft.
 This is my preferred method for storing brown sugar and keeping it soft.

 How to Store Brown Sugar So It Stays Soft

-As you now know, the key to keeping your brown sugar soft is to help it retain its moisture.
+As you now know, the key to keeping your brown sugar soft is to help it retain its natural moisture.
 Storing brown sugar in an airtight container is usually enough to prevent hardening, but I like to take an extra step to make sure it stays soft and ready to use.